 In men, incontinence can be brought on by medical conditions like an enlarged prostate, diabetes, and Parkinson's disease.
 It can be common after some types of prostate surgery, too.
 Sometimes it can develop for reasons we don't completely understand, like overactive bladder (OAB).
 To get you the right treatment, your doctor will need to find the cause of your problem.

-Some guys have success by spacing out their fluid intake during the day and cutting back a few hours before bed.
-If it that helps, stick with it.
-But don't restrict yourself too much, because you run the risk of getting dehydrated.
-And when you're not drinking enough fluid, your urine becomes concentrated -- which can lead to complications such as bladder infections and make urinary incontinence worse.
+Some guys have success by spacing out their fluid intake during the day and cutting back on liquids a few hours before bed.
+If that helps, stick with it.
+But don't restrict yourself too much -- you could become dehydrated.
+Not drinking enough fluids can lead to complications such as bladder infections, which can make urinary incontinence worse.

 For some men, caffeine seems to irritate the bladder and worsen symptoms.
 Soda and other carbonated drinks could have the same effect.
-Alcohol is a diuretic -- it makes you urinate more, which is really the last thing you need right now.
-Cut back on tea, coffee, soda, and alcohol and see if it makes a difference for you.
+Alcohol is a diuretic -- it makes you pee more, which is the last thing you need.
+Cut back on tea, coffee, soda, and alcohol and see if that makes a difference for you.

 Many men say spicy or acidic foods can make urinary incontinence related to overactive bladder worse.
 Others say it helps to stay away from chocolate and artificial sweeteners.
 The specific triggers vary from person to person.
 Some people find that diet doesn't seem to have any effect.
 To find out, keep a food diary to track possible triggers.
 One at a time, try cutting back on them for a week each to see if your symptoms change.

-Life with incontinence is stressful.
-Learning some simple relaxation techniques, like breathing exercises or meditation, may help you cope with symptoms.
-Biofeedback is another approach -- you watch a monitor in a doctor's office that gives you real-time information about muscle contractions around your bladder.
-With time, you can learn how to relax your body, ease your muscles, and maybe get control of your male incontinence symptoms.
+Life with incontinence can be stressful.
+Simple relaxation techniques, like breathing exercises or meditation, may help you cope with symptoms.
+Biofeedback is another approach -- you watch a monitor that gives you real-time information about muscle contractions around your bladder.
+With time, you can learn how to relax your body, ease your muscles, and maybe get control of your symptoms.

-Try using behavioral techniques to control male incontinence, like bladder training.
-Start by going to the bathroom every half hour to urinate, whether you feel the urge or not.
+Try using behavioral techniques such as bladder training.
+Start by going to the bathroom to pee every half hour, whether you feel the urge or not.
 As you get into the rhythm, gradually -- over days or weeks -- expand the time between bathroom breaks.
-Eventually, you may be able to space your breaks by three to four hours and the urges in between may decrease.
+Eventually, you may be able to space breaks by 3 to 4 hours and the urges in between may decrease.

-To help find the cause of your male incontinence, try keeping a record of how much you drink and how often you urinate for a few days.
+To help find the cause of incontinence, for a few days keep a record of how much you drink and how often you pee.
 Make note of any leaking, along with anything -- drinking a lot, heavy lifting -- that might have triggered it.
-Then bring the record to your doctor's appointment.
-It will help your doctor better understand your symptoms and could provide more clues about the cause.
+Bring the record to your doctor's appointment.
+It will help your doctor better understand your symptoms and could give clues about the cause.